 Erosive osteoarthritis (EOA) is a rare condition involving cartilage damage and bone erosion to the hand’s finger joints.
 It is a more severe form of osteoarthritis (OA) and causes impaired hand function and abnormality.
-While there is no cure for EOA, treatments aim to relieve and control symptoms.

 In contrast, EOA is more aggressive and involves the top finger joints.
 The condition may be responsible for inflammatory changes to the synovial fluid and subchondral bone.